TL;DR Answer Box

 Is 50/30/20 right for high earners?

-It’s a great baseline.
-Many high earners shift to 50/25/25 or 60/20/20 when pursuing faster savings, just keep it sustainable.
+It is a great baseline.
+Many high earners shift to 50/25/25 or 60/20/20 when pursuing faster savings, as long as it stays sustainable.

 How often should I rebalance?

-What’s the fastest way to cut stress this month?
+What is the fastest way to cut stress this month?

 Automate transfers on payday (savings first), set a 30-minute weekly money check-in, and list three expenses to pause for 30 days.